jennifer-jiang/backend-onboarding-project/README.md

 We've detailed the required routes for the project here.
 We highly recommend that you use something like [Postman](https://www.postman.com/) to test out your routes (although the final version of the server should work with the provided frontend).

+A diagram detailing the database structure can be found [here](https://dbdiagram.io/d/61db423ef8370f0a2ee93059).

 - [ ] `GET /items` - returns a list of all the items
   - Response
     - an array of objects of the following shape